 On line 20, describe what you misreported on Form CT-1.
-Tell us which current year adjustments have changed, that is, fractions of cents, sick pay, or credits for overpayments of penalty or interest paid on tax for earlier years.
+Tell us which current year adjustments have changed, that is, fractions of cents; uncollected Tier I Employee tax, Tier I Employee Medicare tax, or Tier II Employee tax on tips; or credits for overpayments of penalty or interest paid on tax for earlier years.